 - Dreadnought will continue to be funded to provide Aspires groups for children with young people with ASC

 - Funding had been identified in order for Action For Children and Youth Workers to jointly receive training to raise their awareness of the needs of children with ASC

 - Staff within the Disabled Children and Therapy Service (DCTS) have received training on Sensory Integration needs of children with an ASC

 - A website portal is now up and running which gives information about the sports and leisure opportunities open to children and young people with an ASC

-- During May 2017 a number of leisure providers will receive training about children and young people with ASC.
-There will also be online training available for those that cannot attend in person.
+- A number of leisure providers have received training about children and young people with ASC.
+There is also online training available for those that cannot attend in person